caVeDevv/caVeDevv/README.md

 💡 My passion for crafting impeccable user experiences inspires me to create responsive and interactive interfaces, as well as animations, bringing pages to life with vibrancy and dynamism.
 I enjoy working with CSS and aim to create visually appealing and unique designs.

-💼 I specialize in frontend development using modern technologies such as React.js, and Next.js.
-My stack includes TypeScript, JavaScript, HTML, CSS, and TailwindCSS and I'm familiar with frameworks and libraries like Vue, Nuxt.js, and Bootstrap.
+💼 My stack includes JavaScript, HTML, CSS, and I'm familiar with libraries like  like Bootstrap and TailwindCSS.
+I specialize in frontend development using modern technologies such as React.js, and Next.js.

 📚 Ready to learn new tools and development methodologies, always open to sharing knowledge and experiences with colleagues.
 I value the opportunity for continuous growth both as a professional and as an individual.